Enterprise Policy Manager

 How it works

-Only one cooldown policy can be created per workspace.
 A cooldown policy is evaluated directly on the package index, which is made up of two types of packages:

 • Upstream cached packages already in your Cloudsmith workspace.